A co-op ghost investigation game with strong voice features and long-term progression.

 - Scary

-Compare Phasmophobia and Lethal Company by fear style, progression, onboarding, and which one fits your group first.
+Compare Phasmophobia and Lethal Company by fear style, onboarding, replay value, and which one your group should buy first.

 See which pick fits your group's mood, fear tolerance, and session style.